Sign up to the Quit plan

 Even though coronavirus is a new virus, it’s becoming clear that smoking is a risk factor for coronavirus infection too.
 And just like flu, a coronavirus infection may be more severe in people who smoke.

 If you smoke, you don’t need to self-isolate unless you have symptoms.
-But you should follow the same advice as everyone else: stay at home and protect yourself from coronavirus.
-Now would also be a good time to quit smoking.
+But now would also be a good time to quit smoking.

 Quitting smoking helps build your natural resistance to all types of infections including coronavirus.
 When you stop, the natural hairs in your airways (cilia) begin to work again.
 Within 1 to 2 days the oxygen levels in your body will improve.
 Your blood pressure and pulse reduces, which in turn decreases the overall stress on your body.
 All these things are good defences against coronavirus.